grey-neutral/speech_calculator/README.md

 Speech Calc Pro is built around a simple idea: math should be as fast as saying it out loud.
 The interface listens for calculations, turns speech into a normalized editable expression, and updates the result in real time.

-The visual direction mirrors the app itself: soft glass panels, quiet shadows, and a purple-to-magenta signal gradient inspired by Apple-style product surfaces.

 ## Highlights

 | Voice-to-math | Editable results | Multilingual dictation |